adamdboult/artificialEconomist/README.md

 ./encode.sh
 ```

-# Training the model
+# SKIP: Training the model

-Train the model
+Train the model.
 ```bash
 ./train.sh
 ```

-# Querying the model
+# ??Querying the model

 Query the model.
 ```bash
 ./query.sh
 ```

-# Copy the interactive_conditional_samples_AB
+# ??Copy the interactive_conditional_samples_AB
 Note that this updates the default top_k and top_p from 0 and 0 respectively.

 # Getting the web server to work